Home/Fruits/Freeze-Dried Orange

 Store them in a cool, dry place in an airtight container to maintain freshness.

-Most freeze-dried oranges do not contain added sugars, but it's essential to check the label for specific products.
+Typically, freeze-dried oranges do not contain added sugars, but it's best to check the packaging.

 How long do freeze-dried oranges last?

-When stored properly, freeze-dried oranges can last for several years without losing quality.
+When stored properly, freeze-dried oranges can last for several years.